z-adams/Tutorials/Pointers/pointers.md

 ```

 This works just fine!
 We have created an array by allocating 20 bytes (5 times
-4 bytes per `int`), and giving the address of the start of this region to the
+4 bytes per `int`), and given the address of the start of this region to the
 pointer.
 We access elements of this array the same way we usually index arrays:
 square brackets.
 It becomes clearer in this case, though, that square brackets
 are a syntactic shortcut for something a little more complex.
 When we allocate